akshitt/DH302-tutorials/README.md

 * [OrganAMNIST](./OrganAMNIST.ipynb) is based on 3D CT images.
 Bounding-box annotations of 11 body organs are used to obtain the organ labels.
 Hounsfield-Unit (HU) of the 3D images are transformed into gray-scale with an abdominal window.
 2D images are cropped from the center slices of the 3D bounding boxes in axial views (planes).
 * [OrganCMNIST](./OrganCMNIST.ipynb) is similar to OrganAMNIST but with a coronal view (plane)
 * [OrganSMNIST](./OrganSMNIST.ipynb) is similar to OrganAMNIST but with a saggital view (plane)
+* [PathMNIST](./PathMNIST.ipynb) is based on the NIH-ChestXray14 dataset, a dataset comprising 112,120 frontal-view X-Ray images of 30,805 unique patients with the text-mined 14 disease labels
+* [BloodMNIST](./BloodMNIST.ipynb) is based on a dataset of individual normal cells, captured from individuals without infection, hematologic or oncologic disease and free of any pharmacologic treatment at the moment of blood collection.
+It contains a total of 17,092 images and is organized into 8 classes
+* [DermaMNIST](./DermaMNIST.ipynb) is based on the HAM10000, a large collection of multi-source dermatoscopic images of common pigmented skin lesions.
+The dataset consists of 10,015 dermatoscopic images categorized as 7 different diseases